alphagov/govuk_frontend_fractal_alpha/components/forms/text-field/README.md

 # Notes

-Make field widths proportional to the input they take.
+* make field widths proportional to the input they take

-Ensure that users can enter the information they need at smaller screen sizes.
+* ensure that users can enter the information they need at smaller screen sizes

-Snap form fields to 100% width at smaller screen sizes.
+* snap form fields to 100% width at smaller screen sizes